nodejs/node/doc/api/worker_threads.md

 > Stability: 1 - Experimental

-The `worker_threads` module enables the use of threads that execute JS code in parallel.
+The `worker_threads` module enables the use of threads that execute JavaScript in parallel.
 To access it:

 ```js